In this best pram comparison, you can find out what the Tell Me Baby community thinks are the top prams and best strollers on the market.

-Also the weight of the pram is an important factor, especially if you’re planning to lift it in and out of your boot regularly.
-So make sure you’re able to lift the weight of your pram.
-Either the whole pram, or with the frame and seat separately.
+The weight of the pram is an important factor, especially if you’re planning to lift it in and out of your boot regularly, so make sure you’re able to lift the weight of your pram – either the whole pram, or with the frame and seat separate.

-If you’re going to be using the pram from birth then you need to make sure the seat is suitable for a newborn.
-You may need buy a bassinet/carrycot separately.
-Although some prams simply don’t have the option to be suitable from birth which is something you’ll need to take into consideration.
+If you’re going to be using the pram from birth you need to make sure the seat is suitable for a newborn.
+You may need to buy a bassinet/carrycot separately.
+Some prams simply don’t have the option to be suitable from birth, which is something you’ll need to take into consideration.

 Are you just going to be using your pram on smooth surfaces like footpaths, shopping centres, on public transport, or when travelling?
-So you need to find a pram that is compact and maneuverable.
+If so, you’ll need to find a pram that is compact and manoeuvrable.

 Do you maybe want a pram with a seat that’s the perfect height to be parked at a table in a cafe?

-Think about your life, where you go, what you do, and so you’ll get a bit of an idea about what you need your pram to do for you.
+Think about your life – where you go, what you do – so you’ll get a bit of an idea about what you need your pram to do for you.

-There are also little features like a one handed recline, a big basket, extra storage pockets, interesting colour and fabric choices, adjustable footrest, peekaboo window on the hood.
-It’s worth getting into a baby story and having a play with some prams to find the little things that might be a big deal to you!
+There are also little features like a one-handed recline, a big basket, extra storage pockets, interesting colour and fabric choices, adjustable footrest, and peekaboo window on the hood.
+It’s worth getting into a baby store and having a play with some prams to find the little things that might be a big deal to you!

 You really can spend as little or as much as you want a pram.
-You can get an inexpensive second hand pram of Ebay, Gumtree or Facebook Marketplace for under $50.
-You can also easily spend thousands of dollars on the latest, high end, luxury pram.
-However keep in mind a good quality, mid-range pram, will cost around $400-700.
+You can get an inexpensive second hand pram for under $50, or you can easily spend thousands of dollars on the latest, high end, luxury pram.
+However keep in mind a good quality, mid-range pram will cost around $400-700.